 Roles and life's activities are always shifting, it seems, and after a couple of years into my "retirement" I found myself in roles I never quite envisioned.

-Over the past year I've enjoyed being a English language partner (or ESL tutor) to non-native-English speakers.
+Over the last year and a half I've enjoyed being a English language partner (or ESL tutor) to non-native-English speakers.
 It's a joy to become friends with women from other countries and be a soft place in a strange land to them.
 In turn, I am overwhelmed by their seeming gratitude for simple things like kindness and a genuine welcome.
 And yet, it's not surprising.
 These are among the most treasured things for us all as we travel through life.

 I asked these and other questions for an hour - which, looking back, I can see that I must have been just a little intrigued.
 I mean...
 I could have just said "No, thank you" and that be the end of it.
 Even so, I felt a little apprehensive and resigned when I agreed to help out for two weeks, sure that I'd prove once and for all that I am not cut out for this kind of work.